RichMercer/TelligentSampleDataGenerator/readme.md

 # Sample Data Generator for Telligent Commnity

 The sample data generation scripts can be used to populate a community with sample data for testing purposes.
-They can either be used to create a whole community from scratch (e.g. create 5 groups, each with 3 sub groups, each of which should be popualted with content), or can be used with some level of explicit structure followed by random data (e.g. create a Departments group with sub groups Support and Engineering.
+They can either be used to create a whole community from scratch (e.g. create 5 groups, each with 3 sub groups, each of which should be populated with content), or can be used with some level of explicit structure followed by random data (e.g. create a Departments group with sub groups Support and Engineering.
 Create a News group etc.  Populate all these with sample content).

-These scripts have been tested with 7.6 and 8.0, although they use REST and so should be mostly compatible with previous versions.
+These scripts work with Telligent Community 7.6+, although they use REST and so should be mostly compatible with previous versions.

 The current weightings of how we decide how much data to generate is based around generating sample data for test purposes (e.g. 50% of content that supports ratings will have 1 or more ratings).
 Although some of the building blocks behind these scripts could be reused to generate more realistic data.  (e.g. if you wnt to create 1000 forum threads, you can just use the Initialize-CommunitySampleForum command with a ThreadCount of 1000.